 Dr. Sonia Pujol

-Sonia Pujol is an Instructor of Radiology at Harvard Medical School, and a research scientist at the Surgical Planning Laboratory at the Brigham and Women's Hospital in Boston.
+Sonia Pujol is an Assistant Professor of Radiology at Harvard Medical School, and a research scientist at the Surgical Planning Laboratory at the Brigham and Women's Hospital in Boston.
 Her research focuses on the development and validation of brain mapping technology for neurosurgical intervention which includes 3D exploration of white matter architecture using Diffusion MRI for brain tumor surgery planning and 3D computer-assisted neurovascular navigation for brain aneurysm intervention.

 Dr. Pujol is leading the DTI Tractography Challenge effort to evaluate the capabilities and limitations of DTI tractography methods for neurosurgical decision making.
 The project has brought together an international working group of 19 research teams in Diffusion MRI and 10 neurosurgeons in the form of DTI Challenge workshops at the Medical Image Computing and Computer Assisted Intervention (MICCAI) conference.